javascript-tutorial/en.javascript.info/1-js/04-object-basics/02-object-copy/article.md

 alert(user.name); // Pete
 ```

 It might seem that the line `(*)` would cause an error, but it does not.
-The value of `user` is constant, it must always reference the same object.
-But properties of that object are free to change.
+The value of `user` is constant, it must always reference the same object, but properties of that object are free to change.

 In other words, the `const user` gives an error only if we try to set `user=...` as a whole.